Here are 4 key points about astigmatism:

 The cornea bends light entering the eye.
 Only part of the image is focused onto the retina with astigmatism.
 This causes the image to be clear along one axis and blurry in the other.
 The flattening of the cornea may be horizontal, vertical or oblique which determines the axis of astigmatism.

 Astigmatism occurs as the eye grows from birth to adulthood.
 The cornea’s structure changes over time.
 Sometimes, a pterygium (UV-related growth on the front of the eye), an injury or surgery that causes scar formation can also distort the cornea.

 If the astigmatism is changing rapidly it may be due to a condition called keratoconus where the cornea thins and bulges outwards over time.
 It is important to diagnose keratoconus quickly.
 Early intervention can drastically improve the outcome.

 Symptoms can vary with severity.
 However, the most common symptoms include:

 - eyestrain and headaches after prolonged visual tasks,

 - difficulty reading and focusing,

 - distorted and blurry vision, up close and far away,

 - image becoming stretched in one direction.

 The cornea’s exact shape is measured by the optometrist.
-So, the optometrist is able to quantify the amount of astigmatism.
+So, the optometrist can quantify the amount of astigmatism.
 Furthermore, corneal topography provides a detailed topographical map of the front of the eye.
-Additionally, the optometrist will check the best corrected visual acuity on an eye chart and use diagnositic spectacle lenses to obtain the clearest vision.
+Additionally, the optometrist will check the best corrected visual acuity on an eye chart and use diagnostic spectacle lenses to obtain the clearest vision.